 Exchanges may establish accountability levels applicable to futures contracts instead of position limits.
 An accountability level is not a strict limit, but when a person holds or controls a position in excess of a position accountability level, the relevant exchange may convert the accountability level to a limit based on information that it collects from the person as to the person's investment intentions and strategy as part of the position accountability process and market conditions.
-In addition, the relevant exchange may order a person who holds or controls a position in excess of a position accountability level limit that exceeds the size of the position owned or controlled, or to reduce any open position that exceeds the position accountability level if the exchange determines that such action is necessary to maintain an orderly market.
-Position accountability levels could adversely affect each of the Fund's ability to establish and maintain positions in commodity futures contracts to which such levels apply, if the Funds were to trade in such contracts.
+In addition, the relevant exchange may order a person who holds or controls a position in excess of a position accountability level not to further increase its position, to comply with any prospective limit that exceeds the size of the position owned or controlled, or to reduce any open position that exceeds the position accountability level if the exchange determines that such action is necessary to maintain an orderly market.
+Position accountability levels could adversely affect each of the Fund's ability to establish and maintain positions in commodity futures contracts to which such levels apply, if the Fund's were to trade in such contracts.
 Such an outcome could adversely affect each of the Fund's ability to pursue its investment objective.